-Many consider group theory (the branch of Abstract Algebra that we will concentrate on this semester) one of the most fascinating areas of mathematics.
+"Modern" algebra is the basis of one of the two main branches of mathematics (analysis being the other).
+So every mathematician should have a basic understanding of its principal concepts.
 The investment of your time and energy applied to studying it will be amply repaid by a full understanding of its deeper ideas.

 Conduct Daily attendance is required, expected, and overall a pretty good idea.
 Class will begin on-time, so be here, settled-in and ready to go.
-In other words, walking in the door at the exact time class is to begin is not acceptable.
+In other words, walking in the door at the exact time class is to begin is not considered arriving on-time.
 Repeated tardieness and absences will result in grade penalties, in accordance with university policies.
 Do not leave class during the lecture unless there is a real emergency - fill your water bottles, use the toilet, and so on, in advance.
 I do not care how much food or drink you bring to class, so long as it does not distract others or make me hungry.
 Please do not offer me sweets.
 Please keep phones in your pocket or bag, unless you are using them to read course material.
-In short, we are here to learn and discuss mathematics and it is your responsibility to not distract your peers who are serious about their education or distract me as I endeavor to make the best use of the class time for everybody.
+In short, we are here to learn and discuss mathematics together.
+It is your responsibility to not distract your peers who are serious about their education or distract me as I endeavor to make the best use of the class time for you and your colleagues.